rateelbahathiq/holbertonschool-sorting_algorithms/README.md

     return (0);
 }

-👥 Authors
+~_~Q Authors

-This project is part of the Holberton School curriculum on data structures and algorithm analysis.
+This project is part of the Holberton School curriculum on data structures and algorithms.

 Team Members:

-Thekra Alhenaki @thekra-alh
+Thekra Alhenaki (thekra-alh)

-Rateel Bahathiq @rateelbahathiq
+Rateel Bahathiq (rateelbahathiq
+)

-📜 License
+~_~S~\ License

-This project is intended for educational purposes only as part of the Holberton School program.
+This project is intended for educational purposes as part of the Holberton School curriculum.i